Interesting Facts About the Bhutanese Languages | Druk Asia

 BY Joni Herison

-Posted on 09/April/2021
+Posted on 26/September/2024

+The short answer is that the locals speak many languages or dialects.
 Dzongkha is the national language of Bhutan.
 But there are over nineteen spoken dialects spoken in the country.
 The richness of the linguistic diversity is due to the geographical location of Bhutan with its many high mountain passes and deep valleys.
 Communities live in small groups and thus, developing their own unique dialects based on the region they live in.

 With its geographical location, Bhutan has over 19 languages.
 And, we can say that it is a polyglot country, wherein a Bhutanese can speak more than one language.

-Dzongkha as an Official Language
+Dzongkha As An Official Language

 Dzongkha is a two-tone language, wherein a word can have two different meanings.
-It is written using Tibetan alphabets.
+It is written using Tibetan alphabet.
 Writing with Dzongkha is from left to right.
 In terms of creating sentences, it follows basic subject-object-verb order which is the same as Tibeto-Burman languages.

-Ten Interesting Facts about Dzongkha
+Ten Interesting Facts About Dzongkha

 1. Dzongkha is formed from two words.
 'Dzong means ‘fortresses, and Kha means ‘language’.
-That’s why it literally translates to the “language of the fortresses”.
+That’s why it literally translates to the “language of the fortresses.”

-4. Dzongkha is similar to Sikkimese, a language spoken by the people from Indian state of Sikkim.
+4. Dzongkha is similar to Sikkimese, a language spoken by the people from the Indian state of Sikkim.

 5. It is a medium of instruction along with English in the schools of Bhutan.